Djer: Tomb

 Similarly to his father Hor-Aha, Djer was buried in Umm el-Qa'ab at Abydos.
 Djer's tomb is tomb O of Petrie.
 His tomb contains the remains of 318 retainers who were buried with him.
 At some point, Djer's tomb was devastated by fire, possibly as early as the Second Dynasty.
 During the Middle Kingdom, the tomb of Djer was revered as the tomb of Osiris, and the entire First Dynasty burial complex, which includes the tomb of Djer, was very important in the Egyptian religious tradition.
-An image of Osiris on a funerary bier was placed in the tomb, possibly by the Thirteenth dynasty king Djedkheperu.
+An image of Osiris on a funerary bier was placed in the tomb, possibly by the Thirteenth dynasty pharaoh Djedkheperu.

 Several objects were found in and around the tomb of Djer: